 By Mary Ann

 First get rid of the nest.
 Then place a plastic toy in the planter where the nest was.
+If it is large you may have to use several toys.
+Don't know why but they dont like the toys.

 It actually won't be there long, in about three weeks the eggs will hatch, couple or three more weeks and the babies will be gone.
 Just make sure to rig the planter to where they won't come back next year.
 Put something inside, like the previous poster suggested?